-- 122. The Defendant Retailers' supply of the Fake Glucosamine Sulfate Supplements to Class Members were "consumer transactions" within the meaning of s.
-1 of the Manitoba Business Practices Act. - 123.
-The Defendant Retailers' representations on the label of the Fake Glucosamine Sulfate Supplements that the supplements contained glucosamine sulfate when it did not, were false or misleading and are "unf3333air business practices" within the meaning of s.
-2(1) and 2(3)(a) of the Manitoba Business Practices Act. - 124.
+The Defendants' representations on the label of the Fake Glucosamine Sulfate Supplements that the supplements contained glucosamine sulfate when it did not, were false or misleading and are "unf3333air business practices" within the meaning of s.
+2(1) and 2(3)(a) of the Manitoba Business Practices Act.

 The Class Members are entitled to repayment of the full purchase price or, in the alternative, damages for loss in the amount of the purchase price paid for the Fake Glucosamine Sulfate Supplements, pursuant to s.
 23(2) of the Manitoba Business Practices Act.